-The hourly costs for lawyers can vary greatly with everything from $100/hour to $650 per hour.
+The hourly costs for lawyers in Canada, can vary greatly with everything from $100 per hour to $650 per hour.
 When choosing a lawyer, this is rarely a time to be searching for a bargain.
-Generally, a lawyer making upwards of $300/hour is one who has the experience, and that experience can save you far more in the long run.
+Generally, a family lawyer making upwards of $300/hour is one who has the experience, and that experience can save you far more in the long run.

 Having said that, our lawyers at Nussbaum Law charge anywhere between $275.00 to $440.00 (+HST) an hour, without compromising on the expertise and skills required to deal with your case.

-In family law, you can be more than a lawyer assessing and advising a client on their legal rights.
+In family law, you can be more than a lawyer assessing and providing legal advice for clients on their legal rights.
 You can help an individual through one of the most stressful experiences in life.
 It is very rewarding to know you’ve helped someone through such a difficult time.

 While rewarding, it can also be quite difficult to go through these events with your clients.
 One of the biggest challenges for attorneys is when one or both parties are set on making the process as difficult as possible in a self-defeating attempt to hurt the other party.

-Having said that, making a difference in people’s lives, having a positive impact, means appreciating how intrinsic and personal divorce and child custody determinations are to parties.
+Having said that, making a difference in people’s lives and having a positive impact means appreciating how intrinsic and personal divorce and child custody determinations are to parties.
 Family law proceedings have the potential to profoundly affect relationships, at the most fundamental level.